 How we got the stats

-As a time-tracking, productivity app, DeskTime collects substantial amounts of daily computer-using behaviour (5.5 million logged records per day).
+DeskTime is an employee productivity tracking software that collects substantial amounts of daily computer-using behaviour (5.5 million logged records per day).
 This gives us a ton of information that we can use to analyse computer-use behaviour through the spectrum of what the users themselves consider to be productive.

 What we’ve done is isolated the top 10% most productive employees and analysed their computer-use behaviour during one workday.
 The way we decided who the most productive are was by taking the people who had the 10% highest ratio of use of “productive” applications for their line of work (each individual can have different apps they consider productive, ex. a marketer would indicate social platforms like Facebook as “productive”.)